Networking

 Mailgun

-Send email with mailgun.
-Download the mailgun.pma example.
+Send email with mailgunarrow-up-right.
+Download the mailgun.pmaarrow-up-right example.

 1. Open domain info in mailgun dashboard